coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Names of Officiating Authority: This includes the name of the person who oversaw the marriage, such as a clerk.

-• Names of Witnesses: This includes names of people who witnessed the marriage ceremony.
-On some occasions, signatures of the witnesses will be required.
+• Names of Witnesses: This includes the names of people who witnessed the marriage ceremony.
+On some occasions, the witnesses' signatures will be required.

-Note: To find a marriage record that predates 1960, search the Colorado State Archives
+Note: To find a marriage record that predates 1960, search the Colorado State Archives.
+Some older marriage records may have been created and recorded by churches or town authorities, and may exist in written form in local archives.

 There are different kinds of marriage records available in Colorado.
 However, the two main kinds of marriage records are marriage certificates and marriage licenses.